Supreme-Ed/brick-breaker-2p/README.md

 - Vanilla JavaScript for game logic and rendering
 - HTML5 Canvas for graphics
 - CSS for styling and UI elements
+- Vite for development server and production builds
 - Jest for unit testing
 - Playwright for end-to-end testing